The Long Fought Story of Transient

 Then something magical happened … the American Craft Beer Movement exploded.

 Out of curiosity, I decided to revisit that first draft of Transient.
 Much to my surprise, not only could I articulate why it was bad, I actually knew how to fix it.
 And so, that became my new writing project.
 I rewrote it stem to stern at least five times.
 I put it through more rounds of editing than I care to admit.
 I joined a writers group and continued to edit in conjunction with new insights.
 Before long, I had revised it into a decent manuscript.
 But, I still had no idea if it was good enough to publish.
-With nothing to lose, I decided to query literary agents to see exactly where I stood.
+So with nothing to lose, I decided to query literary agents to see exactly where I stood.

 Six months later, I had submitted over a hundred queries and received a great deal of positive feedback.
 But sadly, no takers.
 However, one agent cited a major flaw that I hadn’t considered.
 The manuscript clocked in at 60K words, well short of the standard 80-120K range for science fiction.
 But on the flip side, it fit snuggly into the young adult range.
 That got the brain wheels turning and I considered yet another rewrite as a YA novel.
 The more I thought about the story, the more it made sense for the protagonist to be a young adult.